Last modified: Nov 10, 2024

 Caching of response data

-One drawback of the example as it now stands is that a request will be made to the API every time a piece of the form data i updated.
+One drawback of the example as it now stands, is that a request will be made to the API every time any of the form data is updated.

 It is a reasonable assumption that a country’s capital and region will not change frequently.
 If information about Norway is retrieved, we can store this in the application for a period of time, so that the cost of future requests are reduced.